retail store layout design

 4. Design A Buying Path For Retail Store Layout Design

 You also need to design a buying path.
 Your store does have the power to dictate the path that people take when they enter your store.
-It should lead shoppers to where they need to go with a retail store layout design.
+It should direct shoppers to their desired destination with a retail store layout design.

-Controlling how shoppers browse your store will increase how likely they are to buy items.
-Attention-grabbing displays are great if you want to entice people to go down an aisle, for example so be sure to place them at the end.
+Controlling how shoppers browse your store will increase the likelihood that they will buy items.
+Attention-grabbing displays are great for enticing people to go down an aisle, so be sure to place them at the end.

 You can also use footprint stickers to draw attention to the path you want people to take.